 The scanning of library books proved immediately controversial, and two class-action suits - one on behalf of publishers, the other on behalf of authors, both based on copyright concerns – were brought against Google in 2005 in the US District Court of the Southern District of New York.
 Scanning continued, and the number of international partners grew.
 No library was named as a party to the suits.

 By 2008, the parties to the suits devised a complicated and sweeping “Proposed Settlement Agreement” to resolve differences and create a mechanism to create income for copyright holders by monetizing the program.
 The Agreement would have also created greatly increased reading access to the books scanned, well beyond the limited reading access associated with the original, discovery-oriented project.
 The Agreement, as proposed, also proved controversial and drew numerous critics, not least among them the Antitrust Division of the US Dept. of Justice.
-In 2009, the parties responded to these concerns with an Amended Settlement Agreement.
-In early 2010, Judge Denny Chin, received comments on the Amended Agreement.
-As of 6 December 2010, Judge Chin had issued no comment or ruling on the case.
+In 2009, the parties responded to these concerns with an Amended Settlement Agreement, however, that agreement was rejected by Judge Chin in March of 2011.